Can You Drink the Water in Thailand?

 Bangkok’s tap water has met World Heath Authority quality guidelines for over 20 years.
 So ignore those websites that simply tell you to avoid drinking the tap water in Bangkok, but don’t give any reasons why.

-It is as safe in theory as the tap water in any developed city worldwide.
+Tap water in Bangkok is as safe in theory as the tap water in any developed city worldwide.
 This means that there’s no need to boil or treat it before drinking.
-The tap water in Bangkok is certified safe for brushing teeth, showering or making a cup of coffee etc.
+Bangkok’s tap water is certified safe for brushing teeth, showering or making a cup of coffee etc.

 The Metropolitan Waterworks Authority is the organisation responsible for Bangkok’s water supply.
 Their website is available in Thai & English.
 These are the World Heath Authority guidelines on tap water quality: